canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/optimise-boot-speed.md

 sudo ubuntu-image snap --preseed --preseed-sign-key=<gpg-key-name> -i 8G --snap [...] <model-assertion>
 ```

-The `--preseed-sign-key` argument is optional and the default GPG key will be used if omitted.
-This is the brand GPG key.
+The `--preseed-sign-key` argument is optional and should be either the default GPG key or the key used to sign the model.

 A custom AppArmor features directory may be specified with `--apparmor-features-dir=...`.
 The target should be a snapshot of `sys/kernel/security/apparmor/features` from the target system.
 If not specified, the `sys/kernel/security/apparmor/features` from the host system will be used.